Monique-nel/BFB321-Group04/README.md

 # Mzanzi Market

 The Mzanzi Market project, completed in accoordance with the BFB 321 module requirements, is a web application that adresses the communication gap between Farmers Markets, Vendors and Customers in the South African Supply chain context.
-This repository contains the code and resources for the project to demonstrate core marketplace features: product listing, browsing, user interactions and basic order flow.
-Multiple coding languages and features were used in project completion.
+This repository contains the code and resources for the project to demonstrate core marketplace features: product listing, browsing and user interactions.

 ## Project owners
 The application was developed in accordance with the BFB 321 module requirements, for Mr Ibrahim Akanbi and Mr Thabang Ngwenyaa by Project Group 04.
 The developers are: